Introduction

 • Full misuse resistance (e.g. no nonces or optional nonces).
 This can limit the user, doesn't work well with spans, and overcomplicates code.

-• Solving the key reuse problem (e.g. a mandatory context for everything or wrappers instead of naked bytes).
+• Solving the key reuse problem (e.g. a mandatory context for everything or wrappers instead of raw bytes).
 I'm not convinced either tactic works, and it again adds complexity.

 • Old NaCl APIs, such as crypto_box.
 These shouldn't be used.